slatedocs/slate/source/includes/_feature-appending.md

 lines of line-delimited JSON, or if using pycrunch, a list of dicts rather than a single dict.

+Each time you send a POST, all of the rows in that POST are assembled into a new message which is added to the stream.
+Each message can contain one or more rows of data.

 As when creating a new source, don't worry about sending values for derived variables; Crunch will fill these out for you for each row using the data you send.